-Germany has many advantages to offer to French expatriates, especially Germanophiles.
-Germany attracts its economic prosperity, its geographical proximity, and the large number of French companies that are based there.
-The most attractive German regions are Bavaria and North Rhine-Whestphalia with a special mention for Berlin which in recent years has attracted high-tech companies and start-ups.
-Thus, Germany undeniably offers an excellent quality of life to expatriates and is full of opportunities.
-In order to better prepare for your departure, we advise you to take out international health insurance for expatriates with Mondassur and to read our practical tips on your future daily life!
+Germany undeniably offers an excellent quality of life for expats and is full of opportunities.
+In order to better prepare for your departure, we advise you to take out international health insurance for your expatriation in Germany with Mondassur and to read our practical advice on your future daily life!

 Working in Germany

 Working in Germany can be an interesting opportunity for people looking for new career prospects.
 If you plan to work in Germany, it is useful to know the sectors that hire the most in this country:

 • Tertiary sector : The tertiary sector is the largest in Germany, offering employment opportunities in fields such as education, health, science, research and development, automotive and agriculture.

 • Industry : German industry is highly developed and offers employment opportunities in fields such as engineering, machine manufacturing, automotive, aerospace, shipbuilding and energy production.

 • Information and Communication Technology : Germany is one of the European leaders in the field, offering job opportunities in the fields of programming, IT security, project management, software development and data analysis.